ablakerose/sinatra-habit-tracker-app/README.md

-A simple habit tracker app that allows users to log in, sign up, and create habit entries.
-Users can also delete and edit their own entries.
+A simple habit tracker app that allows users to log in, sign up, and create habit entries that are designated for specific days of completion.
+You can note which days you completed these habits and which you did not.
+Users can also delete and edit their own habits as well as see the habits posted of other users.

 LICENSE